mkuyper/wanhal/nokki-d6/README.md

 such, there may be differences (mostly added slurs) to what is written in the manuscript.

+### Accidentals

+Standard rules for accidentals are used.
+Cautionary or courtesy accidentals are generally not given, unless a slur could introduce an ambiguity.

 ### Corrections

 Minor and obvious corrections, such as missing or superfluous accidentals, have been made without remark.
 Copying errors like duplicated bars or similar have been marked in the annotated manuscript, but are transcribed corrected without further notice.
 Missing *Solo* or *Tutti* markings have been added in